Home News & Events Study Research Members & Staff Publications Friends of the Hellenic Institute Contact Us

 The Greek Community in London, 1500-1945

-The Greek community in London dates back to at least the early fifteenth century when Andronicus and Alexios Effomatos, two craftsmen from Constantinople, were granted permission by King Henry VI to remain in the city and to pursue their trade.
+The Greek community in London dates back to at least the early fifteenth century when Andronikos and Alexios Effomatos, two craftsmen from Constantinople, were granted permission by King Henry VI to remain in the city and pursue their trade.
 In the centuries which followed Greeks were not uncommon visitors, whether as merchants, mariners, soldiers, diplomats or refugees.
-Most passed on after a short stay, but some settled permanently.
-Individual Greeks came to play an prominent role in London's economic and social life.
+Most left after a short stay, but some settled permanently.
+The foundations of the flourishing Greek community of today were laid in the course of the nineteenth century, when many individual Greeks came to play a prominent role in London's economic and social life.